iraguhapeter1982/bantmate/README.md

 This project uses Tailwind CSS for styling.
 The configuration includes:

-- Custom color palette for the Bentmate brand
+- Custom color palette for the Bantmate brand
 - Responsive design utilities
 - Custom component classes in `globals.css`

 ## 📱 Components

 ### Navbar

 A responsive navigation component with:

 - Desktop and mobile layouts
 - Animated hamburger menu
 - Smooth transitions